cdellacqua/express-knex-typescript-template/README.md

 # express-knex-typescript-template

-This template can be used to quickly scaffold a project based on express, knex and typescript.
+A project template that can be used to quickly scaffold a project based on express, knex and typescript.
 It provides a JWT-based authorization mechanism out-of-the-box and a PostgreSQL docker container to easily setup a development database.

 ## Setup